samuelogu/endsars/README.md

 This is a simple twitter cron bot to send a tweet every minute from your twitter account.
 Feel free to send a pull request 😁

 ## Installation & Setup ##

+If you dont't have an existing server; You could get $100 in credit over 60 days from Digitalocean to deploy this bot till our voices have been heard.
+Signup [here](https://m.do.co/c/5caff7bbbeaa).

 `git clone https://github.com/samuelogu/endsars.git`

 `cd endsars`